LiaPlayground/e-Learning-2019/README.md

 ```

                                --{{2}}--
-See the resulting graph, rendered by Chartist ...
+And this is the resulting graph rendered by Chartist ...

                                  {{2}}
 <div class="ct-chart ct-golden-section" id="chart"></div>